Sirmed-LLC/.github/profile/README.md

 # Sirmed LLC
 Hi, this is Sirmed writing, as you guessed, i am the founder of Sirmed LLC.
 We are a company dedicated to make software that helps you in your day to day needs, withile protecting your online identity.
 I belive in keeping our beloved customers data as secure as possible.

+# How we work?
+Sirmed LLC, is managed by a total of **1 member** (me), So thats the reason why our products take longer than usual to ship to you. we may expand this number in the future.